johanjohnson2/Gaming-LawEnforcement-hotkeys-By-Alex_Dubbler/README.md

 **After usage, when you might want to disable those keybinds,** you can open System Tray, **Right Mouse Button Click** the **H letter with green background**, press Exit. <br> ![Steps Shown on picture](https://bit.ly/3qVGt60)

+For troubleshooting and other issues/problems write me on Discord: Alex_Dubbler.#0001